zhaobenny/bz-cogs/aiuser/README.md

 ## Prompt/Topics Variables  📝

-Prompts and topics can include certain variables by including one of the following strings:
+Prompts and topics can include certain variables by including one of the following placeholders:

 - `{botname}` - the bot's current nickname or username
 - `{authorname}` - the author of the message the bot is activated on